Treaty on Friendship, Cooperation and Mutual Assistance between China and North Korea

-The treaty is currently the only defense treaty China has with any nation, while North Korea signed a similar treaty with Russia in June 2024.
+The treaty is currently the only defense pact China has with any nation, while North Korea signed a similar treaty with Russia in June 2024.

 History

+Following World War II, the Korean Peninsula was divided into South Korea, supported by the United States, and North Korea, supported by the Soviet Union and China.
+Neither side recognized the legitimacy of the other's regime.
 After the 1961 May 16 coup, the new South Korean leader Park Chung Hee urged for an increase in military spending and for action to be taken against North Korea.
 The North Korean leadership feared a South Korean invasion and turned to the Soviet Union and China for support.

 Kim Il Sung arrived in Beijing in 1961 to sign the treaty just a few days after signing the North Korean-Soviet Mutual Aid and Cooperation Friendship Treaty (조소 우호협조 및 상호원조 조약).
 However, the Soviet treaty has not entered into force since the 1990s, and only a revised "consultation" treaty was re-ratified in 1999.
-The treaty was signed by North Korean Premier Kim Il Sung and Chinese Premier Zhou Enlai on 11 July 1961 in Beijing, The treaty came into effect on 10 September 1961.
+The treaty was signed by North Korean Premier Kim Il Sung and Chinese Premier Zhou Enlai on 11 July 1961 in Beijing, It was approved by Liu Shaoqi, then Chairman of China, on 30 August.
+The Standing Committee of the Supreme People's Assembly of North Korea approved it on 23 August.
+On 10 September, Zhou Enlai and Kim Il-sung, as representatives of both sides, exchanged instruments of ratification in Pyongyang, the capital of North Korea, after which the treaty came into effect.

-Content
+Provisions of the treaty

 The treaty generally promoted peaceful cooperation in the areas of culture, economics, technology and other social benefits between the two nations.
-Specifically, Article 2 of the treaty declares the two nations undertake all necessary measures to oppose any country or coalition of countries that might attack either nation.
+Article 1 of the treaty states that both countries will work to "safeguard the peace of Asia and the world and the security of all peoples".
+Specifically, Article 2 of the treaty declares "In the event of one of the Contracting Parties being subjected to the armed attack by any state or several states jointly and thus being involved in a state of war, the other Contracting Party shall immediately render military and other assistance by all means at its disposal".
+According to Article 3, both parties also guarantee that they will not participate in any alliance, group, action or measure hostile to the other.

 In accordance with Article 7, the Treaty remains in force unless an agreement is reached on its amendment or termination.

+Status

+After the dissolution of the Soviet Union in 1991, the Soviet-North Korean Treaty of Friendship, Cooperation and Mutual Assistance became invalid, and this treaty became the only mutual defense treaty signed by China or North Korea.
+There are rumors that China has consistently rejected North Korea's proposal to amend the “automatic intervention clause”, and a similar clause does not appear in the United States–South Korea Mutual Defense Treaty.